Immagine rappresentativa

 Development of Hard and Soft Skills

-Testing and Employment Access
+Testing and Access to Employment

 Post-Arrival Support in Italy